-I'm delighted to invite you to invest in Solar for Schools Community Benefit Society through our 6th public Solar Bond Offer.
-This Bond Offer, which matures in October 2025, will enable more solar panel systems on schools across the UK by providing new funds and lowering long term funding costs.
+We are delighted to invite you to invest in Solar for Schools Community Benefit Society through our 7th public Solar Bond Offer.
+This Bond Offer, which matures in October 2027, will enable us to fund solar on about 25 more schools as well as take over the funding and management of solar panels on about 50 schools with older systems.
+They will then all be able to benefit from the profit sharing and education schemes offered by the CBS to all the schools it supports.

-Our long-term goal is to see every school in the UK with solar panels, as this is central for their teaching and learning if we are to live more sustainably in the future.
-Whilst schools value the financial benefits in a world of tighter budgets, the installation of solar panels on a school goes beyond the cuts in carbon emissions and financials through to boosting education.
+Our long-term goal is to see every school in the UK with solar panels.
+This would enable us to fund education on sustainability linked to the solar panels.
+Educating the next generation on energy, carbon, climate change and what they can do about it, is key to achieving net zero carbon in time.
 By linking solar panels on the campus to the curriculum we can demonstrate to young people how they can approach a low carbon lifestyle and work towards a more sustainable future.

-Such learning opportunities in schools can be highly motivational, improving student outcomes and their academic results across key subjects whilst helping to create responsible citizens who feel they can influence their future.
+Such learning opportunities in schools can also be highly motivational, improving student outcomes and their academic results across key subjects whilst helping to create responsible citizens who feel they can influence their future.

-I sincerely hope that you will seriously consider this Offer to invest in the Solar for Schools Community Benefit Society, as by so doing you will not just be contributing to cutting carbon emissions and saving schools money, but you will also be investing in a generation of young people with the abilities to better understand their world.
+I sincerely hope that you will seriously consider this Offer to invest in the Solar for Schools Community Benefit Society, as by so doing you will not just be contributing to cutting carbon emissions and saving schools money, but you will also be investing in a generation of young people with the abilities to better understand how to improve their world.

-The big thing about education for sustainable development is, it's motivational.
-Young people feel part of their future and they feel more self-esteem, more engaged and powerful.
+"The big thing about education for sustainable development is, it's motivational.
+Young people feel part of their future and they feel more self-esteem, more engaged and powerful"

+Ann Finlayson

-> Ann Finlayson Sustainable & Environmental Education Chair and Director of Solar for Schools CBS Ltd
+Sustainable & Environmental Education Chair and former Director of Solar for Schools CBS Ltd

-How Solar for Schools works An overview
+How Solar for Schools works

+An Overview